Brainicism/KMQ_Discord/GAMEPLAY.md

 - `,groups`: Specify what groups/artists you'd like to hear from
 - `,mode`: Choose whether to guess based on song name or artist name
 - `,goal`: Specify a number of points to be reached before a winner is selected, and the game ends
+- `,forceskip`: The person that started the game can force-skip the current song, no majority necessary